 Traveling.
 Whilst one advantage is the need for fewer brushes when traveling, the drawback is that should one of the brush users be traveling independently, what does the other do?
 Get left with no toothbrush?
 Resort to a manual brush?

-Storing your brush heads when not in use also becomes an issue too.
-Popular models like the Oral-B Pro 1000 or ProtectiveClean 4100 do not come with any brush head storage compartment.
+Storing your brush heads when not in use also becomes an issue.
+Popular models like the Oral-B Pro 1000 or 4100 Series do not come with any brush head storage compartment.
 It is not unless you buy the Oral-B Pro 3000, the Pro 6000 or the Genius 8000 do you get provided with a tray to store up to 4 different brush heads.

-Depending on your budget, you could either go for a brush that comes with a storage compartment, or if you’re looking to save some money, choose one of the cheaper ones on our list of the best brushes, and then buy your own storage accessories.
+Depending on your budget, you could either go for a brush that comes with a storage compartment, or if you're looking to save some money, choose one of those on our list and the best cheap electric toothbrushes, and then buy your own storage accessories.

 Key drawbacks of sharing summarized